 Cultural Services - Roxy Cafe -The Cafe was leased in the 2013/2014 financial year and will be leased to new tenants in January 2015.
 The Cafe continues to provide a unique dining experience for visitors and locals.

 Events - The Council continues, through the development of the Roxy Complex, to host events not previously able to be accommodated in our local government area.

 Museum - A Museum that tells the story of Greek migration to regional NSW was officially opened in April 2014.
 The Local Government Award under which the Council operates does not accommodate the required spread of hours and staff flexibility required to deliver the services listed above.
-Volunteer engagement and retention is essential for the future sustainability of these community programs
+Volunteer engagement and retention is essential for the future sustainability of these community programs.

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Children's Services Improve health and family support services for all members of our community Advocate on behalf of service providers and community groups for additional family support services and facilities, including day care.
-Facilitate the provision of services that aim to reduce alcohol and drug abuse in the community.
-Staffing Needs Existing staffing levels need to be maintained to ensure that funded programs continue throughout the period of this plan.
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Children's services Improve health and family support services for all members of our community Advocate on behalf of service providers and community groups for additional family support services and facilities, including day care.
+Facilitate the provision of services that aim to reduce alcohol and drug abuse in the Staffing needs Existing staffing levels need to be maintained to ensure that funded programs continue throughout the period of this plan.
 Additional funding for specialist programs may become available in the future and this may require recruitment of additional staffing resources.
 All of these programs will be self-funded.
-Continuing Continuing Organisation & Career Development Upgrade and resource existing staff to ensure that qualifications are current and meet legislative requirements.
+Continuing community.
+Organisation and career development Upgrade and resource existing staff to ensure that qualifications are current and meet legislative requirements.
 Staff to be up-skilled as per new legislative standards.
+Ongoing

-Youth Services 1.2.1.1 Engender a positive youth culture: Development of a Youth Strategy Support Youth Programs Undertake community education Develop & maintain a Youth Centre Foster relationships between Council and other service providers Undertake a study to identify job opportunities for youth in the Shire Staffing Needs Existing staffing levels need to be maintained.
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Youth services 1.2.1.1 Engender a positive youth culture: Development of a Youth Strategy Support youth programs Undertake community education Develop and maintain a Youth Centre Foster relationships between Council and other service providers Undertake a study to identify job opportunities for youth in the Shire.
+Staffing needs Existing staffing levels need to be maintained.
 Additional funding for specialist programs may become available in the future and this may require recruitment of additional staffing resources.
 All of these programs will be self-funded.
-Achieved Continuing Ongoing opportunites for youth in the office Organisation Development Upgrade and resource existing staff to ensure that qualifications are current and meet legislative requirements.

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Older People Promote the active participation of our elderly citizens in our community.
+Organisation and career development Upgrade and resource existing staff to ensure that Continuing Ongoing Ongoing Older people Promote the active participation of our elderly citizens in our community.
 Assist the development of suitable accommodation options for our ageing.
-Plan, in partnership with state and federal agencies, the provision of quality home care and support services and facilities for our ageing population.
-Staffing Needs Additional staffing is required to accommodate the extension of Naroo Hostel.
-Staff are required with specialist skills and/or experience in Aged Care.
-Naroo Hostel has expanded to include additional Ageing In Place beds.
+Plan, in partnership with state and federal agencies, the provision of quality home care and support services and facilities for our ageing population. qualifications are current and meet legislative requirements.
+Staffing needs Naroo currently boasts a full complement of staff to service the resident's needs.
+Continued recruitment of casual employees continues to be a consideration.
+Naroo Hostel has expanded to include additional Ageing in Place beds.
 This requires additional staff resources such as Registered Nurse hours (depending on care classification of residents), additional care service employee and cleaning hours.
-Additional administrative support was provided over this period.
-Investigation into the impact and opportunities of NDIS on Aged Services will be undertaken to ensure that HACC and Hostel services are working as efficiently as possible and that they are prepared for any changes aligned with the new disability services model.
-Additional funding for specialist programs may become available in the future and this may require recruitment of additional staffing resources.
-Organisation & Career Development • Upgrade skills of existing staff to ensure that qualifications are current and meet legislative requirements.
-Planning for additional staff is ongoing Staff training plans are aligned with future requirements
+Additional administrative support was provided over Ongoing Staff training plans are aligned with future this period.
+Due to the split in Aged Care and Disability Service models, GSC elected not to become a registered provider, but support the further development of established providers in the region.
+There is ongoing training and development to support the changes introduced with the CHSP model of Aged Care. requirements Ongoing Additional funding for specialist programs may become available in the future and this may require recruitment of additional staffing resources.
+Organisation and career development Upgrade skills of existing staff to ensure that qualifications are current and meet legislative requirements.